Engee documentation

 Electrical Force

-# Speed values — velocity vector
+# Speed values — vector of velocity values

 Details